Faisal413/Ford-GoBike-System-Data/README.md

 # My Finding
 1. I find that 89.2% of the user types in the Ford GoBikes sharing platform were Subscribers.
 10.8% of the user types in the Ford GoBikes Sharing Platform were Customers.
-2. In sunday and saturday the most days they uses the bike for more than 800 sec , the otherdays at usually used less than 800 sec.
+2. In sunday and saturday the most days they uses the bike for more than 800 sec , the otherdays at usually used less than 800 seconed.
 3. Both customer and subscriber take more trip in the Sunday and Saturday, Also , the customer at least spend 1000 sec in the mean trip duration and in the other hand the subscriber the mean trip duration less than 700 sec.